exitus1/Video-Scripts/journalproposal.md

 The 2022 Proposal had a maximum billable amount of $33,000.
 The **actual** billed amount was $25,560.

 We will set the maximum monthly spend limit to $3,000 for the Decred Journal and $550 for Politeia Digest.
-This translates to a **X limit** for 12 months.
+This translates to a $42,600 for 12 months.

 An average 2022 issue had ~5,000 words (~12 pages) and links to ~240 sources.
-To get a sense what it takes to produce you can check the latest [November](https://xaur.github.io/decred-news/journal/202211.html) and [December](https://xaur.github.io/decred-news/journal/202212.html) issues.
+To get a sense what it takes to produce you can check the latest [December](https://www.decredmagazine.com/decred-journal-december-2022/) and [January](https://www.decredmagazine.com/decred-journal-january-2023/) issues.
 Basically it involves collecting and writing up _a lot_ of mini stories.
 Perhaps the biggest part is harvesting ~18 code repositories for notable updates and translating that to less technical language (while still keeping some details since we also target developers).

 This proposal does not include translations.